MarcusJohnson91/FoundationIO/README.md

 StringIO:
 ----------
+* StringIO is simply a NULL-terminated array, just like regular C strings, the only difference is that it's been expanded to hold larger codepoints; there's no fancy struct or anything else to get in the way; you can initalize StringIO strings the same way you'd initalize C strings.
 * StringIO provides FoundationIO with Unicode string handling, it supports decoding and encoding both UTF-8 (NOT CESU-8, WTF-8, or Java's Modified UTF-8) and UTF-16 (actual UTF-16 with surrogate pairs, not just UCS-2).
 * If you need any of those formats (CESU-8, WTF-8, or Java's mUTF-8, or UCS-2), feel free to send a pull request.
 * The functions in StringIO use UTF-32 internally.